fusakoo/python_graph/README.md

 # python_graph
-Implementing directed and undirected graphs in Python.
+This is an implementation of directed and undirected graphs using Python.
+Created as a portfolio project of OSU's CS261 (Data Structure) course.

+---